Jollyhrothgar/deep_learning/README.md

 ### Step 2 - Set up Jupyter lab environment using the mega-repo [here](https://github.com/iot-salzburg/gpu-jupyter)

-This has a relatively staightforward setup, but the build takes forever (maybe 1-2 hours).
+This has a relatively straight-forward setup, but the build takes forever (maybe 1-2 hours).
 Pros - it comes out of the box with tensorflow gpu support, plus a bunch of other nice configs with jupyter lab and extension support.
 I had to add a line in the dockerfile to add my required VIM code-cell plugin.